pelithne/azure-voting-app-workload-identity/instructions.md

  ### Create Kubernetes service account

-Connec to the cluster
+First, connect to the cluster if not already connected

  ````
  az aks get-credentials -n myAKSCluster -g "${RESOURCE_GROUP}"
  ````

-Create service account
+#### Create service account

-The service account should exist in the frontend namespace, because it's the frontend service that will use that service account to get the credentials to connect to the backend service, in the backend namespace.
+The service account should exist in the frontend namespace, because it's the frontend service that will use that service account to get the credentials to connect to the (redis) backend service.

 First create the namespace